facebook/lexical/README.md

 - a set of editor states that represent the current and pending states of the editor at any given time.
 - a DOM reconciler that takes a set of editor states, diffs the changes, and updates the DOM according to their state.

-By design, the core of Lexical doesn't do anything else, such as listen for keyboard input or other events.
-Instead this logic can be wired up manually, or via a preshipped package.
-This ensures tight extensibilty and keeps code-sizes to a minimal – ensuring apps only pay the cost for what they actually import.
+By design, the core of Lexical tries to be as minimal as possible.
+Lexical doesn't directly concern itself with things that monolithic editors tend to do – such as UI components, toolbars or rich-text features and markdown.
+Instead the logic for those features can be included via a plugin interface and used as and when they're needed.
+This ensures great extensibilty and keeps code-sizes to a minimal – ensuring apps only pay the cost for what they actually import.

 For React apps, Lexical has tight intergration with React 18+ via the optional `@lexical/react` package.
 This package provides production-ready utility functions, helpers and React hooks that make it seemless to create text editors within React.

 ## Getting started with React

-You can create a new react project using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html)

 Install `lexical` and `@lexical/react`: